 Right.
 Maybe if we're using this family metaphor, Plato is Aristo's and Euclid's cousin, and what's going on there is we don't have a natural benchmark test, but we're very, very interested in vision.
 We've realized that a lot of the questions that we want to address, a lot of the knowledge that is present in the world isn't expressed in text, certainly not in any convenient way.

-One great way to learn about the sizes of things, not just the sun and a nickel, but maybe even a giraffe and a butterfly… You’re not going to find the sentence that says, “A giraffe is much bigger than a butterfly.”
-But if you see pictures of them, you can make that connection.
+One great way to learn about the sizes of things—not just the sun and a nickel, but maybe even a giraffe and a butterfly—is through pictures.
+You're not going to find the sentence that says, "A giraffe is much bigger than a butterfly," but if you see pictures of them, you can make that connection.
 Plato is about extracting knowledge from images, from videos, from diagrams, and being able to reason over that to draw conclusions.

 Isn't video a whole different thing, because you're really looking at the differences between images, or is it the same basic technology?

-One of the challenges with images is—well, let me give an example, then we can discuss it… If I lived on a cul-de-sac, and let’s say the couple across the street were expecting, and the woman is nine months pregnant… And one time I get up at three in the morning and I look out the window and their car is gone: I would say, “Aha, they must have gone to the hospital.”
-In other words, I’m reasoning from what’s not in the image.
-That would be really hard, wouldn’t it?
+One of the challenges with images is—well, let me give an example, then we can discuss it.
+Say I lived on a cul-de-sac, and the couple across the street were expecting—the woman is nine months pregnant—and one time I get up at three in the morning and I look out the window and their car is gone.
+I would say, "Aha, they must have gone to the hospital."
+In other words, I'm reasoning from what's not in the image.
+That would be really hard, wouldn't it?

 The person who, kind of, knew all of science.
 There are no Renaissance men or women anymore, because we just can't keep up.
 And that's a great place for AI to help us, to make scientists more efficient in their literature searches, more efficient in their abilities to generate hypotheses and design experiments.

 That's what we're trying to do with Semantic Scholar, and that involves understanding language, and that involves understanding images and diagrams, and it involves a lot more.